Zloy/p4-chips/README.md

     Chips.free_game(324565) # game_id

-### Win/lose game results fixing
+### Win/lose game results fix

 When the game ends one player (or some of them) win chips, others lose.

-The game could fix the final result
+The game could fix the final result at once

     Chips.fix_game(324565) do # game_id
       player1.chips.gain(200)
       player2.chips.lose(200)
     end

-or could perform a series of intermediate results fixation:
+or could perform a series of intermediate results fixes:

     Chips.fix_game(324565) do # game_id
       player1.chips.gain(20)